crossminer/CrossSim/README.md

 This is an implementation of the API miner from our papers:

+1. the Proceedings of the 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2018).

 <b>CrossSim: exploiting mutual relationships to detect similar OSS projects</b> ([Link](https://ieeexplore.ieee.org/abstract/document/8498236))